JacksonSabol/GIPHY-tastic-Gif-Generator/README.md

 });
  ```
 ### Feel free to generate .gifs to your heart's content by clicking on the preexisting buttons, or by making your own!

+Note: You can animate or make-still the .gifs you generate simply by clicking on them.

 [Link to my .gif Generator](https://jacksonsabol.github.io/GIPHY-tastic-Gif-Generator/)